nefste/app_pcap_to_dsm5_public/README.md

 **Important:** This software is a research prototype.
 It must not be used for diagnosis, medical decision-making, or as a substitute for professional clinical assessment.

 A hosted build is available at https://unisg-nef.streamlit.app/.
+(ask for login credentials: stephan.nef@student.unisg.ch or deploy it locally)

 ## Overview